Birt-Hogg-Dubé Syndrome (BHD Syndrome)

-Birt-Hogg-Dubé syndrome is a rare genetic disorder (1/100.000 individuals) that increases the risk of multiple benign (non-cancerous) and malign (cancerous) tumours in young adults and adults, with different manifestations and severity.
+Birt-Hogg-Dubé Syndrome is a rare genetic disorder (1 in 100,000 individuals) that increases the risk of multiple benign (non-cancerous) and malign (cancerous) tumours in young adults and adults, with different manifestations and severity.
 Affected individuals can develop:

 - Pulmonary manifestations: 89% of subjects have bilateral and multiple cysts in the lungs and 25% develop one or more pneumothoraces (abnormal accumulation of air in the chest cavity that may result in the collapse of a lung).

 - Benign and malign (cancerous) kidney tumours: individuals are at a sevenfold increased risk for renal tumours.
 Typically these tumours are bilateral, multifocal, generally slow growing and appear around 40-50 years of age.

 What causes BHD Syndrome?

 BHD Syndrome is diagnosed by clinical manifestations and mutations in one of the two copies of the FLCN gene (also known as BHD gene).
 Some individuals (7-9%) fulfill clinical criteria but do not have an identifiable FLCN mutation.